 Get enough fat soluble vitamins:

-- Vitamin D: Animal blood, beef fat, duck eggs, oily fish, cod liver oil, and raw milk.
+- Vitamin D: Animal blood, beef fat, duck eggs, oily fish, and raw milk.

-- Vitamin A: Liver, animal eyes, cod liver oil and found in smaller amounts in goat cheese, raw milk, butter and eggs.
+- Vitamin A: Liver, animal eyes, and found in smaller amounts in goat cheese, raw milk, butter and eggs.

 - Vitamin K2 (activator X according to Weston Price): Aged cheeses, grass- fed butter, high vitamin butter oil.